-Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice by deposit documentation via email.
+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice with deposit documentation via email.
 This includes important information and links to access the visa application form and instructions sheet online (if applicable).
-Your final documentation pack will be sent to you approximately 2 weeks prior to departure.
+Your final documentation pack will be sent to you approximately four weeks prior to departure.

-Updated: 17 March 2017
+Updated: 11th October 2017